honestica/keycloak-containers-demo/README.md

 2. Change in `src/index.html` (line 20) the location of `keycloak.js` script.
 The base URL to use is the value of `auth-server-url` in `src/keycloak.json`.

-3. Build the image with:
+3. Then run it with:

     ```
-    docker build -t demo-js-console .
-    ```

-4. Then run it with:

-    ```
-    docker run --name demo-js-console -p 8000:80 demo-js-console
+    docker-compose up
     ```